Barra brava: Characteristics

 They are funded also by club leadership, which may give salaries to some members or even a percentage of the profits.
-Also, when the stadium of some club is used for a non-football event (like concerts), usually the club's barra brava members are employed as security guards to take care of the facilities.
+Also, when the stadium of some club is used for a non-football event (like music concerts), usually the club's barra brava members are employed as security guards to take care of the facilities.

 In Argentina, since the 2000s, a large percentage of deaths related to football were related to internal disputes within barras bravas, emerging subgroups into it that sometimes even had its own names.

 The size of a barra brava is generally related to the level of the club's popularity (however, some clubs have big ones without being very popular).
 Group sizes range from a dozen of members in very small clubs, to more than a thousand in important ones (groups with several hundred of members or more started to appear in the 1980s -before that decade such groups weren't so big-), all of them with a hierarchical structure that gets stronger and more complex when the group's size is bigger.
 There are also many small clubs (with very few fans) that do not have a barra brava.